-All Eurozone countries share a common currency with common interest and exchange rates, while their position in the business cycle,562 as well as the structure of their economies, may differ substantially.
+All Eurozone countries share a common currency with a common interest and exchange rates, while their position in the business cycle (This indicator shows whether a country is doing well or not compared with the past performance), as well as the structure of their economies, may differ substantially.

 Set up a Eurozone+ Budget.
-In order to address this, a budget needs to be set up through new EU own-resources, including a common corporate tax and other means.
-This will have three major features: (1) Given the cyclical nature of the economy and taxes, the EU budget will implicitly smooth business cycles across countries.
-(2) Such a budget will allow for common European public goods (such as defense and transnational energy networks) to be financed at the European level.
-(3) Lastly, this budget will serve as an insurance mechanism in times of crises: Volt will allow for emergency funding at the European level to provide basic services such as unemployment benefits and payment for public sector workers, in case a State is incapable to fulfill these obligations.
-While this budget will be primarily aimed at Eurozone Member States, it should be open for all other EU Member States for voluntary participation - hence, Eurozone+.
+In order to address this, a budget needs to be set up through new EU-own resources, including a common corporate tax and other means.
+This will have three major features: (1)

+Given the cyclical nature of the economy and taxes, the EU budget will implicitly smooth business cycles across countries.
+(2) Such a budget will allow for common European public goods (such as defence and transnational energy networks) to be financed at the European level.
+(3) Lastly, this budget will serve as an insurance mechanism in times of crisis: Volt will allow for emergency funding at the European level to provide basic services such as unemployment benefits and payment for public sector workers, in case a State is incapable of fulfilling these obligations.
+While this budget will be primarily aimed at the Eurozone Member States, it should be open to all other EU Member States for voluntary participation - hence, Eurozone+.